Juspertinry/alvr-pico-legacy/README.md

 - `libPvr_UnitySDK.so` (PICO / Pico Interactive SDK)
 - `libtracking_module.so` (PICO / Pico Interactive SDK)

-These are property of Pico Interactive / PICO and are subject to PICO's own SDK license terms.
+These are property of Pico Interactive / PICO / ByteDance and are subject to PICO's own SDK license terms.
 If you are the rights holder and object to their inclusion, open an issue and they will be removed.